LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Forms are too complicated

+> I had people telling me I need help - I don't know what to do.
+I'm being expected to know the name of the forms; I don't know what forms I have to fill in

 Idea of receipts - love emails and written comms as it gives them a log.
 Have to send in trails of emails to show that things were submitted

 Applying or switching council housing?